LordVGames/CleanestHud/README.md

 ![20250314025430_1](https://github.com/user-attachments/assets/1e033eb2-0d17-4006-9376-fbc0b6437be1)

 ## Bugs/Suggestions
 This isn't a finished release, so there's likely bugs that I've either already found or haven't yet found.
 If you do find a bug, or have a suggestion for the hud, either make a github issue here or ping me (lordvgames) in the RoR2 modding discord server.

 ## Known Issues
-- Some hud elements are still edited when a survivor is added to the mod's blacklist
 - Changing resolutions mid-stage doesn't re-scale the hud
-- - Kind of a vanilla issue, especially when going from a big resolution to a small one, but I feel it should still be mentioned
+- - Kind of a vanilla issue, especially when going from a big resolution to a small OnInitialHudColorEditsFinishedone, but I feel it should still be mentioned
 - Having the "auto highlight when opening the inventory menu" setting disabled causes movement to stop when hovering over a player's inventory
-- - This can be fixed by re-enabling the option, or it can be worked around by first clicking on an item icon
+- - Another vanilla issue that's caused immediately by that new option.
+This can be fixed by re-enabling the option, or it can be worked around by first clicking on an item icon
 - Having the [HealthbarImmune](https://thunderstore.io/c/riskofrain2/p/DestroyedClone/HealthbarImmune/) mod causes the hp bar text to disappear
 - - May or may not be an issue from HealthbarImmune itself.
 In any case, installing [NoMoreMath](https://thunderstore.io/package/Goorakh/NoMoreMath/) seems to fix it, even with the "effective health" setting off

+## For mod developers
+The mod includes some events you can subscribe to that correlate to when certain stages of the HUD editing process are done.
+These are, in order of completion:
+- `HudChanges.HudStructure.OnHudStructureEditsFinished`
+- `HudChanges.HudDetails.OnHudDetailEditsFinished`
+- `Main.OnSurvivorSpecificHudEditsFinished` (repeatable)
+- `HudChanges.HudColor.OnHudColorUpdate` (repeatable)
+The repeatable events happen when the camera/HUD's target changes, so any changes that depend on a specific survivor should go in either.

-## <sub><sup>and yes, i did get permission to continue the mod</sup></sub>
+## <sub><sup>yes, i did get permission to continue the mod</sup></sub>

 ![image](https://github.com/user-attachments/assets/131bd210-4f3b-42ea-a0cf-ebf7ae7db98f)